IntelSoftware/SYCL_101/03_Modern/4_hash_tables.rst

     removal have average constant-time complexity.

-This means that the only difference between :code:`std::unordered_set` and :code:`std::unordered_multiset` is that the second one allows[[[allows what to store? or should it be "...is allowed to store..."?]]] to store multiple the same keys.[[["store multiple keys"? or "store the same keys"?
+This means that the only difference between :code:`std::unordered_set` and :code:`std::unordered_multiset` is that the second one allows multiple keys to be stored.

 An example of the :code:`std::unordered_multiset` declaration is shown in code below: